 17. Write Scripts for Your Videos & Rehearse Them

-The added bonus is you’ll feel more confident while shooting your videos, which will translate to your viewers.
+The added bonus is you’ll feel stronger while shooting your videos.
 You’ll look like the rock star you are when you feel confident in what you’re saying.

-21 Real Estate Videos Top Agents Use To Generate & Nurture Leads
+15 Real Estate Videos Top Agents Use to Generate & Nurture Leads

 18. Be an Early Adopter of Newer Platforms Like TikTok

-Can you imagine being one of the first Realtors to start using YouTube or Instagram?
-After more than a decade of using those platforms, how many followers or views do you think you’d have today?
+Can you imagine being one of the first Realtors to start using Instagram or YouTube?
 How many engagement tricks could you have learned before any other agent in your city?

-We’re not saying you should put all your free time into TikTok, but at least take the time to learn about and test new platforms before writing them off.
-Plus, these platforms are constantly changing and adding new tools you can test out.
-Trends change, so try to stay on top of what’s working now.
+We’re not saying you should put all your free time into TikTok or Threads, but at least take the time to learn about and test new platforms before writing them off.

 Real Estate TikTok: 3 Top Agents on How to Get Millions of Likes (+ Leads)

-19. Give Your Audience a Video Tour of Open Houses Once a Week
+19. Post a Video Tour of Open Houses Once a Week

 You study the market, and you know what’s new and hot.
-Find a great listing or open house that would be a great fit for your ideal clients and do a video walk-through you can post on your social media.
-This accomplishes two things: You’ll share listings that your future clients will most likely be interested in viewing, and you’ll share behind-the-scenes #realtorlife content that your audience loves.
+Find a shiny new listing or open house that would be a great fit for your ideal clients and do a video walk-through you can post on your social media.
+Ryan Serhant has perfected the listing walk-through video if you want some inspiration.

-There are many ways to double down on this idea.
 If you participate in the broker’s tour in your area, you might be able to get some shots of a few different homes that you can use in your socials.
-Snag some live footage of you hosting an open house to share behind-the-scenes lifestyle videos.
+Or snag some live footage of you hosting an open house to use in behind-the-scenes lifestyle videos.
 Record more than you think you’ll need so you can spread content out over a few days’ worth of posts.

 20. Consistency Is Everything

 Great real estate social media marketing doesn’t have to be complicated or time-consuming, but it does need to be planned.
-One of the biggest mistakes I see agents make is starting on a social media strategy and then falling off the wagon just a few weeks in.
-Any good that came from the posts they created and shared is lost once they disappear from the platform.
+One of the biggest mistakes I see agents make is starting on a social media campaign without creating a content strategy.

 The easiest way to stay on top of your social media is to get it on your calendar.
 Things that get scheduled get done, right?
-So make time every week to sit down and schedule your posts.
-Most platforms offer you the ability to schedule your posts as far out as you like.
-For example, I created enough #MotivationMonday posts to last an entire month at one time using templates in Canva, and then scheduled them to go out each week.
-That’s a feature that definitely saves tons of time.
+So make time every week to schedule your posts in advance.

-Speaking of prescheduling, I suggest creating most of your content this way.
-When I create my video content, I first sit down and write out my scripts.
-Then, I shoot all the videos in one day.
-(If you think people will notice that you’re wearing the same shirt in all your videos, they won’t.
-But if you want, you can just change your shirt for each video you shoot.
-Easy-peasy!)
+I suggest batching most of your content.
+When I create my videos, I first sit down and write out my scripts, then shoot all the videos in one block of time.
 That way, I only have to put on makeup and do my hair once.
-Then, I find a day to edit all the videos and then schedule them to post on specific days and times throughout the month.
+Then, I find a day to edit all the videos and schedule them to post throughout the month.
 Batching will save you hours and alleviate a lot of stress around creating your content.

 21. Audit Your Social Media Account’s Overall Look & Feel

-Log out of your accounts and then visit them as if you were a potential buyer or seller.
+Log out of your accounts and visit them as if you were part of your target audience.
 When people click on your profile, what does it look like?
-What do your highlight covers look like?
 Do you have thumbnails on your posts that make them binge-able?
 What about your profile pic?
 Your Facebook cover image?
-All of these elements contribute to the overall impression of your online presence.
 Make sure all your accounts have professional headshots, interesting and eye-catching highlight covers, and thumbnails that encourage viewers to click on more of your content.

 11 Awesome Real Estate Facebook Cover Photo Examples to Inspire You (+ Templates)